 This invited presentation was prepared for UC Berkeley's Center for Race & Gender, and was delivered on October 18, 2012.
 For more information about CRG's Thursday Forums, visit the CRG website.

 - “I Will Always Love You: Queer Filipino Performances of Blackness, Death and Return.”
 Q+A: Voices from Queer Asian North America.
 Eds.
 Kale B. Fajardo, Alice Y. Hom, and Martin F. Manalansan.
 Philadelphia: Temple University Press.
-Forthcoming Fall 2020.
+Forthcoming Spring 2021.

 - “Manongs, Picket Fences, and Martial Law: Barbara Jane Reyes’s ‘Placemarkers’ and the Remapping of Filipino America.”
 Undercurrents.
 Mariam Lam and Chuong-Dai Vo, Eds.
 Brill Publishers.
 Forthcoming.